dbee01/clm/README.md

 * a status setting for you to update leads as you click

-a simple customer-list-management js dom app produced from a bash shell script and a botasaurus scrape of Google Maps business info for your chosen keywords
+A simple customer-list-management js dom app produced from a bash shell script and a botasaurus scrape of Google Maps business info for your chosen keywords

-it's a bash script that reads the Google Map ndjson files scraped by https://github.com/omkarcloud/google-maps-scraper written by https://www.omkar.cloud and @https://www.omkar.cloud/botasaurus/ . it then extracts the data and turns it into a Customer List Management html + JS file
+It's a bash script that reads the Google Map ndjson files scraped by https://github.com/omkarcloud/google-maps-scraper written by https://www.omkar.cloud and @https://www.omkar.cloud/botasaurus/ . it then extracts the data and turns it into a Customer List Management html + JS file

-screenshot:
+Screenshot:

 https://ibb.co/tPXZBM1Y

-live demo:
+Live demo:

 https://keiste.com/wp-content/uploads/2025/06/recruiter-cork.html

+I'll create your custom list file with data from your chosen target market eg. 'HVAC in Denver' for a small fee.
+Contact me at info@keiste.com

-run to test:
+Run to test:

 1. Run the googlemapsextractor for your chosen target market eg. 'recruiters in Cork'
 2. Run this repo shell script `keiste-customer-list-management.sh <input.ndjson> <output.html>`
 3. Open the html file in your desktop browser
 4. You may have to configure an application to run browser click-to-call links eg. Skype, Google Voice etc.

-contact me at info@keiste.com if you are looking for support
+Contact me at info@keiste.com if you are looking for support